 - To understand the importance of socialization and community for ongoing health and well-being, including resources.

-- To understand the responses that can emerge when the person with Dementia becomes agitated.
+- To understand the responses that can emerge when persa living with Dementia becomes agitated.

 - A knowledge of the different types of Dementia.

 - How the Montessori method impacts the daily life of a person living with Dementia.

 - How observation skills are developed to better understand the person living with Dementia.